 The Vaccine of Being Present

-As we become more and more dependent on our social networking devices for fulfilling our relational needs, we disconnect and detach from human interaction.
+As we become more and more dependent on our social networking devices for fulfilling our relational needs, we disconnect and detach from human interaction and the need is higher for better communication tools.
 This anonymity serves us well to some degree.
 However, the more we interact with a device, the more self-focused we become and we are further conditioned to respond to what we are feeling, not another human being.
 Thus, when we consistently remove ourselves from face to face contact, we lose the ability to be present for one another.
 When we are present for another being, we can experience the feelings and emotions of another, and we develop empathy for him/her.
 When we are able to empathize with another human being, we strengthen our personal connection to that individual and we lessen or weaken the capacity to detach from him/her.
 In other words, being present helps us to inoculate ourselves against being indifferent.

 How then, do we move from a norm which fuels and feeds anonymity to one that nourishes human connection?